jan-vince/smallgdpr/README.md

 One or more groups can be set as `Default enabled`.
 Scripts in these groups will run without explicit user concent but can be disabled by user (eg. in Manage cookies component).

-You can add your custom JS code to be executed when a cookies group is allowed (or required).
+You can add your custom JS code and/or file to be executed when a cookies group is allowed (or required).

 > You can use your own code whenever you want (in layout, page or partial) - just check if a group is allowed by `{% if sgCookies.necessary  }` where `necessary` is a code of your cookies groups.